 Implementing the Core Web Vitals requirement isn’t a one team effort and our CMS plus Website Programming, Product & IT, Design, and Content collaborated to define a winning solution that answers the aforementioned best practices to improve a website’s Core Vitals score.
 Here’s a peek into what we did:

 - Digital Asset Management (DAM)

 This feature allows the CMS to store images in a centralized location and use them across all products.
-The images are served in next-gen formats and enhances the fluidity of the UI whether it is being viewed on a mobile phone, tablet, desktop or even a TV screen.
+The images are served in next-gen formats and enhance the fluidity of the UI whether it is being viewed on a mobile phone, tablet, desktop or even a TV screen.

 To meet the benchmarks of this to-be ranking factor, every piece of content is treated as a component – modular and movable.
 While all elements will be displayed on a single screen, the page is made up of multiple components that are arranged based on priority.
-The data contains meta data and is separated from the presentation for it to be edited and updated easily.
+The data contains metadata and is separated from the presentation for it to be edited and updated easily.

 - Hybrid CMS

 Milestone employed the Hybrid CMS model to decouple the front-end and back-end layers to make it easier to work on the design without affecting the actual content displayed on the screen.